Online Stochastic Matching: A Polytope Perspective: Supplementary material of subsec:greedy and sec:extensions .

+\Cref{prop:Kn-greedy-rate} below, which encompasses \Cref{prop:greedy-complete}, builds on this equivalence to conclude that the set $\La_\Gre$ collapses to a single point and directly express the unique vector of matching rates achieved by (stable) greedy policies.
+In contrast, the polytope $\Lann$ exhibits a dimension $d = m - n = \frac{n(n-3)}{2}$, where $n=|V|$ is the number of classes and $m = |E| = \binom{n}{2} = \frac{n(n-1)}{2}$ is the number of possible matches.
+In particular, for $n \geq 4$, the dimension $d = m - n$ of $\La_\Gre$ is at least 2.
+Therefore, limiting ourselves to greedy policies dramatically narrows the range of achievable solutions on complete graphs larger than a triangle.

-\begin{proposition}[Matching rates under greedy policies] ~\\ Consider a stabilizable matching problem $(K_n, \lambda)$, where $K_n$ is the complete graph with $n \ge 3$ nodes, and let~$\Phi$ denote a greedy policy adapted to~$K_n$. \begin{enumerate}[(i)] \item The model $(K_n, \lambda, \Phi)$ is stable. \item The matching rate vector $\mu_\Gre$ in this model satisfies
+\begin{prop} Consider a stabilizable matching problem $(K_n, \lambda)$, where $K_n$ is the complete graph with $n \ge 3$ nodes, and let~$\Phi$ denote a greedy policy adapted to~$K_n$.
+Then: \begin{enumerate}[(i)] \item The model $(K_n, \lambda, \Phi)$ is stable. \item The matching rate vector $\mu_\Gre$ in this model satisfies

 where, for each $i \in V$, $p_i$ is the stationary probability that queue~$i$ is non-empty, given~by

 and $p_\varnothing$ is the stationary probability that the system is empty, given by